Difference Between Acute & Chronic Pain

 Acute Injuries

 Acute injuries generally have a sudden onset and usually have a clear mechanism of injury.
-They can be caused by direct contact / collision or indirect contact and occur when a force is applied to a body structure that is greater than the muscles, ligaments, bones, etc. can withstand.
+They can be caused by direct contact or collision, or indirect contact, and occur when a force is applied to a body structure that is greater than what the muscles, ligaments, or bones can withstand.
+Understanding the Difference between Acute & Chronic Pain can help guide appropriate treatment and expectations for recovery.

-Physiotherapists can assist with short and long term management of acute injuries with both hands on treatment and a more active treatment approach to rehabilitate you back to health.
+Physiotherapists can assist with short and long-term management of acute injuries using both hands-on treatment and a more active approach to rehabilitate you back to health.

 Different types of acute injuries include: